mxxii/aspargvs/README.md

 Parse argv as a json object.

-Rather opinionated solution for when you need a CLI wrapper for a library package that accepts complex options object and you don't want to manually define and maintain CLI arguments for all of that.
+Rather opinionated solution for when you need a CLI wrapper for a library package that accepts complex options object and you don't want to manually define and maintain CLI arguments mapping for all of that.

 ----